 I (candidate),

-a candidate for the (council/LT etc.):
+a candidate for the (council/LT):

 (issue/ward/position):

 appoint (full name):

-to act as scrutineer at the follo wing election processes (delete ar y not applicable):
+to act as scrutineer at the follo wing election processes (delete any not applicable):

 1. Scrutiny of the roll 2.
 Preliminary Count 3.
 Official Count 4.
 Recount

-Signed: (candidate)
+Signed: · · · (candidate)

-Notes for candidates:
+Notes for candidates: 1.
+A copy of this letter of appoi

-1. A copy of this letter of appoint Friday 7 October 2022). ment must be given to the electoral o fficer no later than 24 hours before t he close of voting (i.e. by 12 noon

-2. Scrutineers should carry this le etter at all times when undertaking the eir scrutineering duties.

-3. At any of the election processes only one scrutineer for each candidate may be present at any one time.
+- 12 noon Friday 10 October 2025). - 2.
+Scrutineers should carry this letter at all times when undertaking their scrutineering duties. - 3.
+At any of the election processes only one scrutineer for each candidate may be present at any one time.

-Appendix 6 Ngā Hēanga Pōtitanga Election Offences
+Ngā Hēanga Pōtitanga Election Offences